 - The application that you install on your smartphone comes with its own built-in user guide with video tutorials, direct links to Dexcom and a setup wizard.

 - Right now the only compatible smartphones are the Apple iPhones.
-Plans are currently in the works to create an application that can be used with Android phones, but it may be quite some time until this is available.
+Plans are currently in the works to create an application that can be used with Android phones (available on Android now), but it may be quite some time until this is available.

 - The transmitter is a little bit thicker than the previous version, this is because of the need for the Bluetooth component.

 - The transmitter range for the Bluetooth connectivity seems to be between 5 to 10 feet.

 - The newer Bluetooth enabled transmitter has about half of the battery life that the old one did.
 It only lasts for three months’ time.
 You will receive a warning before it ends but it won’t go much further than a few days after the warning.
 The G4, however went much longer.
 It’s important to remember when the 3-month date is up so that you can ensure you have a new transmitter ordered and delivered in time.

 - It’s important to remember to ALWAYS keep your smartphone charged.
 Because when your phone dies you will no longer have access to the CGM data.

 - Another battery downside is that the application seems to deplete your phone battery much faster.

 - The phone application also seems to lose its signal quite often throughout the day.

 - Costly for people without coverage through their health insurance.